wp-plugins/easy-wp-cookie-popup/readme.txt

 1. Download 'wordpress-cookies-popup.zip'
 1. Unzip
-1. Upload 'wordpress-cookies-popup' directory to your '/wp-content/plugins' directory
+1. Upload 'WordPress-cookies-popup' directory to your '/wp-content/plugins' directory
-1. Go to the plugin management page and enable the Easy Wordpress Cookies Popup
+1. Go to the plugin management page and enable the Easy WordPress Cookies Popup
 1. Browse to Settings > Cookie Notification
-1. Customise the position, title and cookie notification message for your Wordpress site.
+1. Customise your cookie notification message and position for your WordPress site.

 == Changelog ==

+= 1.4.0 =
+* Enhanced admin section of the plugin.
+* Separated premium version content from free version of the plugin.
+* Updated appearance of the popup.

 = 1.3.0 =
-* Improve display of cookie popup.
+* Improved display of cookie popup.

 = 1.2.1 =
 * Fixed issue with missing files in repo.